mywdka/plotterturtle/README.md

 ### Installing the chiplotle library
 * First install pip.
 Open a terminal window, and type: `sudo easy_install pip`
 * Then install chiplotle. type: `sudo pip install chiplotle`
 * Run chiplotle once. type: `chiplotle` and press ENTER two times.
-It will generate some files in the home-folder. *When using this in a workshop, make sure this is done for the user that is logged in at that moment, else python will give an error
+It will generate some files in the home-folder. *When using this in a workshop, make sure this is done for the user that is logged in at that moment, else python will give an error.*
 ### Write a program
 * Open the mydrawing.py example in a text editor, (for instance Sublime text) and run it (in Sublime-Text: command-B)
 ### Plot it!